 When I reflect on how someone as asinine as Donald Trump became president of one of the most powerful countries in the world, my first instinct is to laugh.
 I would, if it weren’t so terrifying.
 However, when you analyse the situation: when you bear in mind that we are only really exposed to the two coasts of the US through film and media; and appreciate that middle America was, in some places, so poor that many were forced to queue daily for food coupons, the fact that such a figure rose to power is not in the least bit surprising.

 Of course Trump, a reality TV star, would seem appealing: pinning the blame for unemployment and poverty on immigration and promising that he alone could “make America great again”.
 It is in fact absurd that Trump should’ve rose to power spouting such socialist rhetoric – that he’s a man of the people; that he’ll never lie to or exploit them like those pesky politicians – when he is himself a capitalist billionaire mogul, and the furthest thing from a socialist that anyone could possibly be.
-But Trump was clever in at least one way: he tapped into something – a growing national unease (as Nigel Farage did in our own country) and used it as a leg up to further his own position.
+But Trump was clever in at least one way: he tapped into something – a growing national unease and, riding the waves of populism (as Nigel Farage did in our own country), used that unease as a leg up to further his own position.

 As hinted at earlier, I am a remainer at heart.
-My husband is Italian; I’ve lived in Europe; and, although I acknowledge that the EU is very flawed, I still maintain that it’s infinitely better for the country’s wellbeing to remain within it, than to be cast out of it (albeit voluntarily).
+My husband is Italian; I've lived in Europe (life in Italy offered up some of my happiest memories); and, although I acknowledge that the EU is very flawed, I still maintain that it’s infinitely better for the country’s wellbeing to remain within it, than to be cast out of it (albeit voluntarily).
 However, this isn’t going to be a blog-rant about how Brexit should never have been made possible; many who are far more eloquent, and understand the issue far better than I do, have written extensively on the matter.
 Instead, I’m going to ruminate on its underlying cause.
 And try to appreciate how and why people’s sentiments precipitated such anti-EU thinking.

 I came to realise this when having a (calm and civilised) debate with a friend recently.
 I don’t even know if this friend truly believes in Brexit; he just likes playing devil’s advocate.
 But in the middle of the debate he brought me up short.
 In the past I’d complained about those people (the Piers Morgans of the world) with whom it is useless engaging in a debate because it is – to employ the overused but appropriate cliché – like talking to a brick wall.
 In a debate, the ability to listen and appreciate the opposing point of view is just as crucial as articulating an own point of view.
 But while I was in the middle of vehemently restating why Brexit shouldn’t happen, my friend politely pointed out that I was being like the very brick wall I always complained about.
 I wasn’t willing to see the other side; to see why so many thought that Brexit was the answer.
 He was right: I wasn’t.
 Only now can I start to understand that it was a similar trend to the events in the United States.
 And I think that was what politicians got so devastatingly wrong; they weren’t willing to see the other side either.
 And those who seemingly were (*cough Boris Johnson*) jumped on that band wagon for their own political agendas.